adicanto/dafne/doc/installation_and_work_flow.md

 config.ConfigureResolution2D(resolution2D);
 TCanvas cresolution("cresolution", "cresolution", 800, 600);
 ```
-This class could provide convenient function for the smearing, as shown in `include/generate-KSpipi-time-independent.inl`.
+This class can produce smearing conveniently, as shown in `include/generate-KSpipi-time-independent.inl`.

 ##### 2.3.3 Decay-time resolution <a name="decaytimeresolution"></a>
 For the decay-time resolution, we need to set the parameters for the decay-time pull distribution and the distribution of $ \sigma_t $, which is a Johnson SU distribution.